 A course in which a combination of students meets either face-to-face or online synchronously.
 100% of the course contact hours meet either face-to-face on campus, at an institutionally approved location, or online.
 The faculty member will teach on-campus or at an institutionally approved location.
 Faculty are required to use The Citadel’s approved video-conferencing tool (Zoom) to deliver instruction, work with groups of students, or conduct seminars.
 In coordination with the instructor, students choose at the beginning of the semester which location works best for them, either on-ground or online.
 This modality is primarily for graduate courses but may be considered for special undergraduate classes by prior approval of the Associate Provost for Academic Affairs.

-All student work must be submitted via Canvas including work done in third-party vendors.
+- All student work must be submitted via Canvas including work done in a third-party vendor.

-Days/times of online class sessions are required to be listed in the syllabus and in the Registrar’s course schedule.
+- Days/times/room locations are required to be listed in the syllabus and in the course schedule.

 Key Principles for Success

 - Look at the camera as often as you would look at a section of the classroom if you were teaching in person.

 - Have online office hours or a Canvas discussion board where you regularly check for student questions and provide answers.